Algorithmic skeleton

 In computing, algorithmic skeletons, or parallelism patterns, are a high-level parallel programming model for parallel and distributed computing.

 Algorithmic skeletons take advantage of common programming patterns to hide the complexity of parallel and distributed applications.
 Starting from a basic set of patterns (skeletons), more complex patterns can be built by combining the basic ones.

 Overview

 The most outstanding feature of algorithmic skeletons, which differentiates them from other high-level parallel programming models, is that orchestration and synchronization of the parallel activities is implicitly defined by the skeleton patterns.
 Programmers do not have to specify the synchronizations between the application's sequential parts.
 This yields two implications.
 First, as the communication/data access patterns are known in advance, cost models can be applied to schedule skeletons programs.
 Second, that algorithmic skeleton programming reduces the number of errors when compared to traditional lower-level parallel programming models (Threads, MPI).

 Example program

-The following example is based on the Java Skandium library for parallel programming.
+The following example is based on the Java library for parallel programming.

 The objective is to implement an Algorithmic Skeleton-based parallel version of the QuickSort algorithm using the Divide and Conquer pattern.
 Notice that the high-level approach hides Thread management from the programmer.